WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.SPEC.md

 See Holy Paladin's healing done. (more docs coming)

 # Add Cast Efficiency
-Cast Efficiency is a tab below the statistic boxes that shows stats concerning the number of ability uses and includes suggestions for spellcasts that are below preferred thresholds.
+Cast Efficiency is a tab that shows stats concerning the number of ability uses and includes suggestions for spellcasts that are below preferred thresholds.

 To create and show this tab, in your class-specialization's `CombatParser.js` add two lines of code:
 * `import CastEfficiency from './Modules/Features/CastEfficiency';` in the list of imports at the top